Testing Local Honey for Lead, Mercury, Cadmium, and Arsenic

 A Quick Note From Tamara Rubin

-I will start by disclosing that I am part owner of my family’s honey farm in Northern California — so there is potential for bias in my statements related to this testing.
+I will start by disclosing that I am a part-owner of my family’s honey farm in Northern California — so there is potential for bias in my statements related to this testing.

-While we were waiting to raise the funds for testing and reporting on a mainstream honey product (we had chosen to test and report on a honey product sold by Whole Foods – based on feedback from the Lead Safe Mama online community), I decided to go ahead and send a random honey sample to the lab for testing (from a local small family farm),
+While we were waiting to raise the funds for testing and reporting on a mainstream honey product sold by Whole Foods, based on feedback from the Lead Safe Mama online community, I decided to go ahead and send a random honey sample from a small local family farm to the lab for testing.

-Since this is our first honey sample to be tested and we don’t know how it will compare to others, we are not going to share more details about the origin of this honey at this time.
-I expect that the test results for this particular honey sample is likely a representative test result set for honey that one might normally find at small family farms in the United States*.
-Based on other product testing we have done to date, my educated guess is that this particular honey likely will be shown to test similar to (or cleaner than) other honey products when we do have the opportunity to test more honey samples.
-Specifically this product is likely cleaner from a toxicant-contamination perspective than many other similar honey products, given the region where it was harvested and other considerations related to small family farms.
+Since this is the first honey sample we’ve tested and we don’t yet know how it will compare to others, we are not sharing more details about its origin at this time.
+I expect that the test results for this particular sample will likely be representative of honey that one might normally find at small family farms in the United States.* Based on other product testing we have organized to date, my educated guess is that this particular honey will likely test similarly to (or cleaner than) other honey products once we do have the opportunity to test more samples.
+Specifically, this product is likely cleaner from a toxicant-contamination perspective than many other similar honey products, given the region where it was harvested and other considerations related to small family farms.

-*Absent large scale contamination events around-or-near honey farming activities — for example the LA Fires — where countless Lead-painted structures burned in a concentrated area which likely impacted the contamination levels of honey in that area for an extended period.
+*Absent large scale contamination events around-or-near honey farming activities — for example, the LA fires burned down countless Lead-painted structures in a concentrated zone, which likely impacted the contamination levels of honey in that area for an extended period.

 The full original lab report for this honey sample is below, at the very bottom of this article.

-This honey product tested positive for a very low level of Lead (just above the Action Level threshold for foods that may be consumed by children), and came back “non-detect” for Cadmium, Mercury, and Arsenic.
-Given we don’t have other honey lab reports for comparison yet, I think it is reasonable to look at the test results for this product compared to other sweeteners, and we will be publishing a comparative chart of sweetener test results shortly and will link that here once it has been published.
+This honey product tested positive for a very low level of Lead (just above the Action Level threshold for foods that children may consume), and came back “non-detect” for Cadmium, Mercury, and Arsenic.
+Given we don’t yet have other honey lab reports for comparison, I think it is reasonable to place the test results for this product in a comparative chart with results from other sweeteners, which we will publish shortly and link to here.

-Note: a primary concern I have with Lead contamination in small family farm honey is the common practice of reusing boards to make bee boxes.
-In my 30+ years with family in the honey business we have seen Lead-contaminated bee boxes in many different scenarios.
-We always recommend that (for the health of the bees and the health of the humans consuming the honey), bee boxes should be made of virgin wood and painted with food-safe paint or sealants (if they are painted at all).
-Bee boxes with deteriorating paint should never be used – and honey farmers should consider testing their existing bee boxes with reliable lead paint test kits.
-This is the best option for testing for Lead in paint (this product does not work to test honey or other consumer goods for Lead).
+Note: A primary concern I have with Lead contamination on small family honey farms is the common practice of reusing boards to make bee boxes.
+In my 30+ years of experience with family in the honey business, we have seen Lead-contaminated bee boxes in many different scenarios.
+We always recommend (for both the health of the bees and the humans consuming the honey) that bee boxes be made of virgin wood and painted with food-safe paint or sealants (if painted at all).
+Bee boxes with deteriorating paint should never be used, and honey farmers should consider testing their existing bee boxes with reliable Lead paint test kits.
+This is the best option when testing for Lead in paint (please note this product does not work for testing honey or other consumer goods for Lead).

 2. Watch our documentary on YouTube here, or commercial-free on Vimeo here.